Seattle developer to sell upscale, just-finished Capitol Hill apartments for low-income housing

 That can make once-lucrative Seattle developments riskier bets for private developers looking to turn a profit—and create new openings for affordable housing.

-“There’s a class of buildings where folks say: OK this was a great business line but we’re not sure about the future.
+“There’s a class of buildings where folks say: OK, this was a great business line but we’re not sure about the future.
 We would like to get out,” said Debbie Burkart, national vice president for supportive housing at the National Equity Fund, a nonprofit affordable housing investor that will provide LIHI a loan for the Capitol Hill building.

-“That creates an opportunity on the flip side for public-private partnerships… A building like this shouldn’t just be bought and held and kept empty until the market turns around,” Burkart said.
+“That creates an opportunity on the flip side for public-private partnerships … A building like this shouldn’t just be bought and held and kept empty until the market turns around,” Burkart said.

 Representatives for the Clay apartments developer, Blueprint Capital, did not respond to calls seeking comment.
 The Daily Journal of Commerce first reported on the expected sale.

-LIHI expects to buy the building for $18.2 million using short-term bridge loans from the Office of Housing, Washington State Housing Finance Commission and the National Equity Fund, Lee said.
+LIHI expects to buy the building using short-term bridge loans from the Office of Housing, Washington State Housing Finance Commission and the National Equity Fund, Lee said.
 Another $2 million will cover closing costs, fees and other expenses.
-The city will provide the largest loan of $11.3 million.
+The city will provide the largest loan, of $11.3 million.

 Emily Alvarado, head of the city’s Office of Housing, called the sale a “rare opportunity.”